 Fremont East Entertainment District

 Old Vegas!
-On the original Strip, entertainment awaits you down Fremont Street!
-You can walk straight up and down this street and catch street performers, live music, glistening light shows, portraits, gift shops, free concerts and zip-lining, not to mention all the casinos!
+On the original Las Vegas Strip, entertainment awaits you down Fremont Street!
+You can walk straight up and down this street and catch street performers, live music, glistening light shows, portraits, gift shops, free concerts, and zip-lining, not to mention all the casinos!

-More than 25,000 people visit the street every day and for the right reasons.
-The food and drink here are cheaper than other nearby restaurants, AND it’s totally legal to carry an open container of booze with you as you stroll this stretch!
+More than 25,000 people visit the street daily for the right reasons.
+The food and drink here are cheaper than other nearby restaurants, AND it’s legal to carry an open container of booze with you as you stroll this stretch!

 City Center Fine Art Collection